xl4624/chess-with-friends/README.md

 Then run `pip install -r requirements.txt` and `npm run install`.

-And then run `flask db upgrade` and then `npm run dev` to run the app in devlopment mode.
+And then run `flask db upgrade` and then `npm run dev` to run the app in development mode.

-If you want to run the app in production mode, run `docker compose build` and then `docker compose up` (with -d for detached mode).
+If you want to test the docker image, run `docker compose build` and then `docker compose up` (with -d for detached mode) to start up a container.

 ## How it Works